General Louis Michel Letort

 Pronunciation:

-During the Russian campaign of 1812, Letort continued to serve with the Dragoons of the Imperial Guard and distinguished himself at Gorodnia and Wiazma during the retreat.
+During the Russian campaign of 1812, Letort continued to serve with the Dragoons of the Imperial Guard and he distinguished himself at Gorodnia and Wiazma during the retreat.
 When Napoleon was attacked by Cossacks at Gorodnia, Letort was sick but ordered himself tied into the saddle so he could ride with his men to Napoleon's rescue.1

-The returning Bourbons made Letort a Knight of Saint Louis and Commander of the Legion of Honor, but when Napoleon returned from Elba Letort rejoined him as an aide-de-camp.
+The restored Bourbons made Letort a Knight of Saint Louis and Commander of the Legion of Honor, but when Napoleon returned from Elba Letort rejoined him as an aide-de-camp.
 General Ornano held the command of the Dragoons of the Guard, but he entered into a duel with General Bonet and was wounded and no longer able to lead the dragoons.
 Therefore, Letort returned to command the Dragoons of the Imperial Guard.
 On June 15th, as the Prussians were retreating near Gilly, Napoleon stated that Letort was the only man capable of sweeping up such rabble, and ordered him to attack the Prussian rear guard.
 Letort led the charge and was hit by a ball to the stomach.
 He was transported to Charleroi where he died of his wounds two days later.3

 Notes